alexanderDymshyts/Vodafone/README.md

 What can be done:
-1. Translation
+1. Several languages
-2. JWT
+2. JWT + SSO
-3. SSO
-4. Unit and E2E tests
+3. Better Unit and E2E tests